juergenpabel/circuitpython-escpos-server/README.md

 - Can't I just use a developemnt build of circuitpython9 for the PicoW?
 Yes, as of 2024-02-15 that should work, take a look at their [S3 bucket for the PicoW](https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/raspberry_pi_pico_w/).

-- Shouldn't there be an issue or even pull-request for circuitpython?
-Absolutely, check out [issue #8359](https://github.com/adafruit/circuitpython/issues/8359) (for context and history) and [issue #8922](https://github.com/adafruit/circuitpython/issues/8922) (for the fix).

 - Why not provide the libs as MPYs for better performance and reduced memory consumption?
 Because CircuitPython 9 is still in beta and for the PicoW (my personal setup) it still needs the development builds, which are incompatible with the released MPYs of the other projects.